cid-harvard/visualization-notebook-templates/README.md

 atlas-style interactive visualizations with any old dataset, and also to be able to dump them as embeddable html snippets.

+The one you want to look at is probably "Tutorial.ipynb".

 # Setup

 You need Python 2.7 or 3.x, latter preferred.
 If you don't already have it, an